 "The amendment to the underlying Iran sanctions bill maintains and substantially expands sanctions against the government of Russia in response to the violation of the territorial integrity of the Ukraine and Crimea, its brazen cyberattacks and interference in elections, and its continuing aggression in Syria," said Republicans and Democrats on the committees.

-A procedural vote on the Russia sanctions is expected Wednesday, and the measure is expected to get strong bipartisan support.
+A vote on the Russia sanctions is scheduled for Wednesday, and the measure is expected to get strong bipartisan support.
 The legislation was worked out by Sens.
 Mike Crapo, R-Idaho, and Sherrod Brown, D-Ohio, of the Banking Committee, and Sens.
 Bob Corker, R-Tenn., and Ben Cardin, D-Md., of the Foreign Relations panel.

 The legislation also allows new penalties on key elements of the Russia economy, including mining, metals, shipping and railways.

-House and Senate committees are investigating Russia's meddling and potential links to the Trump campaign, with testimony scheduled Tuesday from Attorney General Jeff Sessions.
+House and Senate committees are investigating Russia's meddling and potential links to the Trump campaign.
 Special Counsel Robert Mueller is conducting a separate probe.

 The sanctions package is rooted in legislation introduced earlier this year amid concerns on Capitol Hill that Trump may seek to lift sanctions against Russia as part of a plan to forge a partnership between the two countries in key areas, such as counterterrorism.
 In early January, before Trump was sworn in, a bipartisan group of senators introduced a bill designed to go beyond the punishments already levied against Russia by the Obama administration and to demonstrate to Trump that forcefully responding to Moscow's election interference wasn't a partisan issue.